 Since that time I’ve worked as a consultant developing teacher evaluation systems for TNTP and served as a strategic advisor to school district leaders in Cleveland, Nashville, and Chattanooga.
 Most notably, I planned and implemented the district-wide reorganization of the Jefferson Parish Public School System, Louisiana’s largest school district, which subsequently saw its performance jump from a “D” to a “B” within three years.

 I grew up in Philadelphia and graduated from Washington & Lee University in Lexington, Virginia.
-I’ve called New Orleans home for the past fourteen years.
+I’ve called New Orleans home for the past fifteen years.

-These days, I’m writing about education policy issues, so if you have questions, comments, or tips, send me a message using the encrypted form below.
+These days, I’m writing about education policy issues, so if you have questions, comments, or tips, you can send me a message using the encrypted form below.
 I can also be reached via the Signal app using the contact information here.

 Subscribe to my RSS feed to get updates in your news reader.